underworldcode/UWGeodynamics/joss/paper.md

 # Summary

 The UWGeodynamics module facilitates development of 2D and 3D thermo-mechanical geodynamics models.
-It is designed to be used for research and teaching, and combined the flexibility of the Underworld Application Programming Interface, with a structured workflow.
+It is designed to be used for research and teaching, and combined the flexibility of the Underworld Application Programming Interface, [@Moresi2002, @Moresi2003, @Moresi2007] with a structured workflow.
 The module is directed towards a large audience, including earth-science students, structural geologists, expert numerical geodynamicists and industry research and development teams.

 Designing geodynamical numerical models can be a daunting task which often requires good understanding of the computer codes.
 UWGeodynamics provides a simple interface with examples to get you started with development of numerical models.
 User can get started without any pre-existing knowledge of programming.
 Expert users can easily modify the framework and adapt it to more specific needs.
+The code can be run in parallel on multiple CPUs whether on a personal computer or large High Performance Computing systems.

 Although UWGeodynamics has been primarily designed to address geodynamic problems it can also be used to teach fluid dynamics and material mechanics.
 UWGeodynamics uses the flexibility of the python language and the Jupyter notebook environment which allows leveraging the wide range of scientific libraries available from the python communauty.
-It also facilitate the coupling with existing scientific python modules such as Badlands, Citcoms and pyGPlates.
+It also facilitate the coupling with existing scientific python modules such as Badlands [@Salles:2018].

 Functionalities includes: